 Our Little Helper jobs have definitely brought a sense of community to our group.
 Everyone loves to do a job!
 It requires turn taking, helping each other and contributing to the needs of everyone.

 Washing tables is a favorite job.
 A simple and safe method is using the travel size Norwex towels and water.

 Feeding the rabbits is a daily chore.
 Animals need care too.

 Snack time helper, counting out spoons.
-By helping with snack, he’s helping care for others and learning what he does is important to us.
+By helping with snacks, he’s helping care for others, and learning what he does is important to us.

 Inviting families in for a preschool open house was a big step in including parents and family members in our little community.